Juan Winans: 2003-2007

-Since 2008–present
+2008–present

-In 2008 Winans co-wrote the song "Seattle" for Gospel/R&B duo Mary Mary for their platinum selling fourth studio release, The Sound.
-The album proved to be their best charting album to date, debuting No. 7 on the Billboard 200, No. 2 on the US R&B chart, and topping the Gospel and Contemporary Christian Music charts.
+In 2008 Winans co-wrote the song "Seattle" for Gospel/R&B duo Mary Mary's platinum-selling fourth studio release, The Sound.
+The album proved to be their best-charting album to date, debuting No. 7 on the Billboard 200 and No. 2 on the US R&B chart, and topping the Gospel and Contemporary Christian Music charts.
 The album held the No. 1 position on the Billboard Gospel Albums chart for over six months after its release.
-Winans also collaborated with Heavy D on his Grammy Awards nominated album, Vibes, co-writing and singing background vocals for the song "No Matter What".
+Winans also collaborated with Heavy D on his Grammy Award-nominated album Vibes, co-writing and singing background vocals for the song "No Matter What".

 The following year Winans composed the lyrics for and produced the song "Need You To Fall" for Michael Bolton.
 The song was released on Bolton's One World One Love album in September 2009 in the United Kingdom, and in the U.S. on May 4, 2010.
-In October 2010 Winans collaborated with producer Warryn Campbell and Lisa Kimmey to compose material for the Tyler Perry film, For Colored Girls.
+In October 2010 Winans collaborated with producer Warryn Campbell and Lisa Kimmey to compose material for the Tyler Perry film For Colored Girls.
 They wrote the song "Sun", performed by Lalah Hathaway.
-It appears in both the film and on the soundtrack.
+It appears both in the film and on the soundtrack.

 Winans once again teamed up with Warryn Campbell and Mary Mary on their fifth studio release, Something Big, co-writing "Catch Me" and "Never Wave My Flag".
-The latter was performed by the group on The Tonight Show with Jay Leno March 31, 2011.
+The latter was performed by the group on The Tonight Show with Jay Leno on March 31, 2011.

 Winans has been credited with providing music for the movie Jumping the Broom.
 He also wrote the second single, "Closer", for Bishop T.D.
 Jakes's Sacred Love Songs II album, performed by R&B singer Joe.